VLCTechHub/VLCTechHub-site/README.md

  * `npm install -g surge`
  * `npm run deploy`

-  To send a message to slack about the new release, set the environment variable `SLACK_VLCTECHHUB_TOKEN` with the Slack token.
+  To send a message to slack about the new release, set the environment variable `SLACK_WEBHOOK` with the Incoming Webhook url.
 It will send the message to #vlctechhub channel.

 ## Further Reading / Useful Links